Country Guides

 Workers on paid leave, leave to compensate for overtime, leave for family reasons, absence from work due to occupational accidents or illnesses, maternity or paternity leave, adoption leave, training leave, and military service periods accumulate days off while taking them.

 The employment law establishes that employees should not take more than 24 working days off at once, and they must take at least 12 consecutive working days of the leading vacation at one time.
-If an employee gets sick during the holiday leave, they are not entitled to additional days.
+If an employee gets sick during the holiday leave, the leave must be postponed or carried over.

 Some companies give additional vacation days depending on how many years the employee has been with the company.
 Some collective agreements provide extra days off for Christmas or Easter holidays.